brunojppb/brunojppb.github.io/_posts/2020-03-02-dockerizing-react-apps.md

 # To support react-router, we must configure nginx
 # to route the user to the index.html file for all initial requests
 # e.g. landing on /users/1 should render index.html
-# then React takes care of mouting the correct routes
+# then React takes care of mounting the correct routes
 server {

   listen 80;